Design Law Treaty: 2023

 In preparation for the Diplomatic Conference, and as mandated by the 2022 WIPO General Assembly Decision, the Standing Committee on the Law of Trademarks, Industrial Designs and Geographical Indications (SCT) met in a Special Session “to further close any existing gaps to a sufficient level” from October 2 to 6, 2023, in Geneva (Switzerland).
 This session agreed on the text of the Basic Proposal to be considered by the Diplomatic Conference, consisting of the draft articles and draft rules, along with proposals made by delegations during that session.
 In addition, a Preparatory Committee of the Diplomatic Conference took place from October 9 to 11, 2023, also in Geneva, to examine the draft administrative provisions and final clauses of the treaty and to agree on the draft rules of procedure, the draft agenda, dates and venue for the Diplomatic Conference.

 Riyadh Diplomatic Conference of 2024

 Convening and organization

 The Diplomatic Conference on the adoption of the DLT was held in Riyadh (Saudi Arabia) between 11 and 22 November 2024.

 Adoption and signatures

 At the end of the Diplomatic Conference, on 22 November 2024, the DLT was adopted, with 193 WIPO member states attending the signing ceremony.

-The WIPO Director General Daren Tang stated, at the end of the Diplomatic Conference, on the occasion of this adoption: "After 20 years, and two long weeks – we made history today, and we welcome the 28^{th} WIPO Treaty – the Riyadh Design Law Treaty".
+The WIPO Director General Daren Tang stated, at the end of the Diplomatic Conference, on the occasion of this adoption: "After 20 years, and two long weeks – we made history today, and we welcome the 28th WIPO Treaty – the Riyadh Design Law Treaty".

 Ratifications and entry into force

 The DLT must have 15 contracting parties to enter into force.

+The following countries have joined the DLT: